Traduction en Français des paroles des chansons étrangères et Paroles Originales - BeatGoGo.fr

 Informations sur l'album Specimen Days de Walt Whitman

-Walt Whitmana finalement rendu publique Mardi 17 Mars 2026 son nouvel album, appelé Specimen Days.
+Walt Whitmana finalement rendu publique Mardi 16 Juin 2026 son nouvel album, appelé Specimen Days.

 Nous voulons rappeler certains autres de ses albums qui ont précédé ce: Leaves of Grass.